Welcome to your Kunga Yoga Lifestyle & Teacher Training!

 Two of your homework assignments include observing or taking classes with any Yoga Alliance RYT (Registered Yoga Teacher) to fulfill the remaining contact hours needed to complete your training.
 You may take or observe these classes either before or after your training day so that you complete this project over the course of your training.
 You can choose to take or observe classes here with our teachers or elsewhere with an RYT outside the days of your training.

-All teacher trainees taking trainings at Village Yoga will receive three months of unlimited yoga (a $297 value) beginning on the start date of their training.
-If you are paying for a membership with Village Yoga, that membership fee will be put on hold for three months.
-If you are an out-of-town student, Village Yoga grants you the right to suspend your 3-month unlimited series, as needed, for up to a year after the start date of training, to allow students to return to practice when convenient.
+All teacher trainees taking trainings at Village Yoga will receive a free 10-class pass (a $130 value) beginning on the start date of their training.
+This pass will be available for your use up to 1 month after the end date of your training.
+If you are paying for a membership with Village Yoga, that membership fee will be put on hold until you have used your 10-class pass.

 WHAT ARE THE HOMEWORK PROJECTS?